-About UsBio - Jessica Rutledge, Administrative Manager, Albany
+About UsBio - Jessica Rutledge, Operations Coordinator, Albany

 Originally from Alabama, I have been living in southwest Georgia for almost two decades.
 Needless to say, southwest Georgia has rooted itself into my heart.
 It is where I got my first professional job, met my husband (Brandon), bought my first house, and had two amazing children, Emily and Henry.
 This is also where I learned about the Flint River and the longleaf pine ecosystem, developing a love and appreciation for both.
 I hope to pass along this love and appreciation of nature to my children.